 Right now there are so many things that can be causing you to worry and bring you down at this moment.
 However, you always have a choice.
-You can choose to focus on the good things that are happening and going on in your lives, as this will really up-lift your spirits.
+You can choose to focus on the good things that are happening and going on in your lives, as this will really uplift your spirits.
 If you look deep enough, you will find things for which you can be grateful, whatever problems you may have.

 Tips!
 Every day, I try to make a conscious effort to write down at least two-three things that I am thankful for or things that have gone well for me in my special notebook.
 This can be from anything – people, accomplishments, experiences… By doing so you are giving yourself focus to what is good, which in turn energies all the wonderful chemicals in your brain, pumping around.

 Thinking about now, the unfortunate situation of full or part lockdown doesn’t mean that you stop connecting, cut yourself off altogether, just because you are self-isolating or social distancing.
 In fact, it’s more important now than ever to try and keep connected with people regularly.
-We are so fortunate to have such great technology that can keep us connected and in touch with friends and family via email, social media, video calling, messenger, or telephone.
+We are so fortunate to have such great technology that can keep us connected and in touch with friends and family via email, social media, video calls, messenger, or telephone.

-Connection contributes highly to maintaining your wellbeing and happiness.
+Connection contributes highly to maintaining your well-being and happiness.
 If you are struggling with tough decisions or emotions, then reach out and talk to people that you feel comfortable with.
-Talking through thoughts and feelings is scientifically proved to reduce and relieve the stress hormones, enabling you to think with more clarity.
+Talking through thoughts and feelings is scientifically proved to reduce and relieve stress hormones, enabling you to think with more clarity.
 You can reach out to someone you trust to share how you’re feeling – and that could be a game-changer.

 Schedule in with friends and family some screen time on laptops/tablets/mobile phones – and chat and play games together.
 If you think about it, this is the time when actually you will be getting that opportunity for quality time because actually in reality you do have more time.
-These things can be something to look forward to and lifts your spirits up, but importantly reassuring because you know you are not alone in this.
-Believe me you, when this is over, and you are back to normality you will miss the things that you could have done more of.
+These things can be something to look forward to and lift your spirits up, but importantly reassuring because you know you are not alone in this.
+Believe me, when this is over, and you are back to normality you will miss the things that you could have done more of.